fms-cat/thump/README.md

 // `w` is also used for refreshing canvas
 // After the drawing instructions, you need to `w` to refresh canvas pi $_, si 100, w $_

-// At the end of program, The program counter automatically jumps to start of program
 ```

 ### How to loop in Thump